Akashyo7/prosora-deep-research-business-report/README.md

 - `api/status.ts` — GET endpoint that returns `completed` for the given `requestId` in this synchronous prototype.
 - `api/report.ts` — GET endpoint included for completeness; returns 404 because reports are not persisted in this prototype.

+### Default Model and Overrides

+- Default model used by the serverless API: `llama-3.3-70b-versatile`.
+- You can override via environment variable: set `GROQ_MODEL` (e.g., `llama-3.1-8b-instant` for lower cost/latency).
+- Groq models may be deprecated over time; check the deprecations page and update `GROQ_MODEL` accordingly.

+Reference: Groq deprecations and recommended replacements [0].

 ### Environment Variables

 - `GROQ_API_KEY` — Your Groq API key.
 Set this in Vercel Project → Settings → Environment Variables.
+ - `GROQ_MODEL` — Optional.
+Overrides the default model used by `src/services/groq.service.ts`.

 ### Local Dev with Vercel